aimms/how-to/Articles/291/291-solve-to-gmp-with-callback.rst

     Empty AllVariables;
     pr_GenerateData();
     empty s_Timepoints ;

     FlowShopModel.CallbackTime := 'pr_TimeCallback'; !
 Solve style callback.

     block where progress_time_interval := 1 ;
         solve FlowShopModel;
     endblock ;

     pr_prepInterface;

-On line 4 a callback is activated for the flowshop model by setting the corresponding suffix for the mathematical program.
+On line 5 a callback is activated for the flowshop model by setting the corresponding suffix for the mathematical program.

 The callback procedure itself is:

 .. code-block:: aimms
-    :linenos:

     Procedure pr_TimeCallback {
         Body: {